 The Brexit transition period came to an end on 1st January and Britain finally completed the process of leaving the European Union.
 While issues surrounding the trade deal have dominated the news recently, Brexit will affect many different areas of life, including travel abroad.
 While coronavirus has restricted how, when and where we go on holiday, some of us are still travelling between Britain and the EU for essential reasons, and others are booking ahead for the summer.
+So what does Brexit mean for people travelling to the EU?

 We talked to Personal Travel Consultant, Tony Chant of Not Just Travel about his experiences since the referendum and what Brexit means for British people wanting to visit the EU.

-Travel within the EU since the referendum
+EU Travel Post Brexit: Travel within the EU since the referendum

 Tony explained that travellers and holidaymakers had been able to travel freely since the referendum, as restrictions were not imposed until this month.